• Home

-The sessions are also helpful for any prenatal, birth, postpartum or pregnancy loss experience that feels difficult still including your fertility journey.
-The process can be useful for birth attendants, midwives and partners too.
+The sessions are helpful for any prenatal, birth, postpartum or pregnancy loss experience that feels difficult still including your fertility journey.

-Birth Story Listening sessions can give empathetic and constructive feedback about what is beyond the medical and emotional birth stories that we usually tell.
+Birth Story Listening sessions can give empathetic and constructive feedback about what is beyond the medical and social birth stories that we usually tell.
+Unlike a birth de-brief, Rosie will guide you through your emotional journey through birth and find the peace no matter what happened.

 The Listening sessions have a "compassionate and sophisticated approach which focuses on transformation rather than trauma."(1) They can include narrative psychology, mythology, art and an understanding of birth in our culture.
 And what's more, people usually only need one session to feel a shift.